TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 ### Introduction

 We've learned how to test our vanilla JavaScript applications in a previous section.
-Testing is indeed a powerful tool that allows us to write maintainable and flexible code.
-If you've followed along with our lessons so far, we've been using the [Jest](https://jestjs.io/) framework.
-Since, we're using [Vite](https://vitejs.dev/), we'll switch over to [Vitest](https://vitest.dev/) as our test runner since it integrates nicely with Vite.
+Testing is a powerful tool that allows us to write maintainable and flexible code.
+If you've followed along with our lessons, so far we've been using the [Jest](https://jestjs.io/) framework.
+However, since we're using [Vite](https://vitejs.dev/) we'll switch over to [Vitest](https://vitest.dev/) as our test runner since it integrates nicely with Vite.
 We'll add more capabilities to our tests using the [React Testing library (RTL)](https://testing-library.com/docs/react-testing-library/intro/).

-### Lesson Overview
+### Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.

-* Setup a React testing environment.
+* How to set up a React testing environment.
-* Be able to test UI elements.
+* How to test UI elements.
-* Understand snapshot tests.
+* Understanding snapshot tests.

-### Setting Up
+### Setting up

 Follow along [Robin Wieruch's guide on setting up Vitest with RTL](https://www.robinwieruch.de/vitest-react-testing-library/).
 Once you've completed the setup, let's meet back here.